Part 2: Implementing Your Job Search: Tapping the Hidden Job Market

 Find local, national, and international newspapers by region in Yahoo's Directory of Newspapers by Region.

-For additional networking tips and ideas, see the great articles about job search networking.
+For additional networking tips and ideas, see Job-Hunt's Guide to Job Search Networking for more articles and resources about job search networking.

 About the author...

 Online job search expert Susan P. Joyce has been observing the online job search world and teaching online job search skills since 1995.
 A veteran of the United States Marine Corps, Susan is a two-time layoff “graduate” who has worked in human resources at Harvard University and in a compensation consulting firm.
 Since 1998, Susan has been editor and publisher of Job-Hunt.org.
 Follow Susan on Twitter at @jobhuntorg and on Google+.